|Short description of Indicator

 - Cancers were defined using U.S. Surveillance, Epidemiology and End Results (SEER) Recode definitions.
 Cancer definitions using SEER Recode may differ, especially for cancers of the colon and rectum and lung cancer, from definitions in other published analyses of survival.

 - Age-standardizing 5-year relative survival ratios and conditional 5-year relative survival ratios allows for comparison across time periods and jurisdictions by adjusting for differences in the age-distributions of the populations of interest.

 - Relative survival is a useful population-based indicator of the burden of cancer and the variation in severity of different types of cancer.
 It does not necessarily reflect a person's chance of surviving for a given time after diagnosis.

 - The Ontario Cancer Registry does not actively follow cases and so deaths may be missed.
 This, and the exclusion of individuals whose date of diagnosis is their date of death, may lead to overestimates of survival.

 - Relative survival estimates can be biased and can over-estimate or under-estimate survival if there is a mismatch between the life table and the cancer patient cohort.
-In some cases, age-standardized relative survival estimates in excess of 100% are possible, suggesting that survival in the cancer patient cohort was higher than the expected survival in a comparable group from the general population, as measured by national life tables.
-This can happen when information on deaths is missing in the registry or when life tables do not reflect the background mortality experience of the population from which the cancer patient originated, or when cancer patients are successfully treated for their cancer and other comorbidities and, as a result, adopt a healthier lifestyle.
+In some cases, age-standardized relative survival estimates over 100% are possible, suggesting that survival in the cancer patient cohort was higher than the expected survival in a comparable group from the general population, as measured by national life tables.
+This can happen when:

 - Ellison LF.
 Estimating relative survival for cancer: An analysis of bias introduced by outdated life tables.
 Health Rep 2014; 25:13-19.